You are required by law to self-isolate if you are told to do so by NHS Test and Trace.

 The Government has introduced a £500 support payment to help people on low incomes who have to self-isolate.
-The scheme was due to close at the end of January but has been extended until 31 March 2021.
 We are responsible for making the payments.
 Please read all of the information on this page before applying.

 Do I qualify for this scheme?